toebeann/BepInEx.SupermarketSimulator/README.md

 ## Issues, questions, etc.

-First, please make sure to check the answer you're looking for isn't already somewhere on this page.
+First, please make sure to check that the answer you're looking for isn't already somewhere on this page.
 Use Ctrl+F to search for keywords.

 Second, check [the FAQ](https://github.com/toebeann/BepInEx.SupermarketSimulator/wiki/FAQ) to see if there is an answer there.